wizardkids/r_linreg3/readme.md

 - **X**: python list, pandas.Series, or pandas.DataFrame
 - **y**: python list, pandas.Series, or pandas.DataFrame

+X and y are two separate data structures (e.g., 2 lists or 2 DataFrames).
 Data (X and y) are examined for validity of format and content.
-Python lists and pandas.Series are converted to pandas.DataFrame before computations are conducted.
-For Series and DataFrames, the index is reset to 1 for cases where X or y comprise a subset of the original pandas data.
+Python list and pandas.Series are converted to a pandas.DataFrame before computations are conducted.
+The index for DataFrames is reset to 1 for cases where X or y comprise a subset of the original pandas data.

 For multiple regression, with more than one X variable, n-dimensional lists _can_ be used, but for simplicity's sake, use pandas.DataFrames for input.
 Formatting a multi-dimension list so that rows and columns are what is expected can be challenging, but a DataFrame makes organizing data correctly very easy.